tkoenig89/express-static-gzip/README.md

 * Even so this is a mayor release, this should be fully backwards compatible and should not have any breaking change to v1.1.3.

-* Moved all options for `serverStatic` in it's own section, to prevent collisions when setting up your static fileserving middleware.
+* Moved all options for `serverStatic` in its own section (`serveStatic`) to prevent collisions when setting up your static fileserving middleware.

-* For backwards compatibility all root options that apply to `serveStatic` will be copied to the new `serverStatic` section, except if you have set values there already (no overwrite).
+* For backwards compatibility all root options that apply to `serveStatic` will be copied to the new `serveStatic` section, except if you have set values there already (no overwrite).
 Here is a small example of this behaviour:
     ```JavaScript
     {
         enableBrotli: true,         // not a serverStatic option, will not be moved